crodier/software-blog/_posts/2023-09-22-message-formats.md

 This experiment revealed we use **60** bytes with message pack vs. **43** bytes for JSON.

-With a minor **29%** improvement on size and **17** bytes saved, we have though used an additional library across our code; this does not seem to be worth complexity cost.
+With a **29%** improvement on size and **17** bytes saved, we have though used an additional library across our code; this does not seem to be worth complexity cost.

-Indeed, MessagePack is a case where *the squeeze is not worth the juice.*  This squeeze is the engineering cost to introduce MessagePack everywhere in your system.
+Indeed, MessagePack is a case where the benefits are not worth the investment.
+The engineering cost to introduce MessagePack everywhere in your system.

 MessagePack also lacks other
 critical and helpful messaging features which we will now explore.
-MessagePack gives a good idea of the type of optimization we want to achieve; at least for wire formats.
+MessagePack gives a good idea of the type of optimization we want to achieve.

 ### GZIP Compression